-While pursuing his studies in Europe, Amit has enjoyed generous support by the French Embassy in Israel, as well as from the «Tzfunot Tarbut” Association.
+While pursuing his studies in Europe, Amit has enjoyed generous scholarships and grants by the French Embassy in Israel, as well as from the «Tzfunot Tarbut» association and «Pais» foundation.

-Amit has appeared as a soloist with various orchestras in Israel (Israeli Chamber Orchestra, Netanya-Hakibutzim Orchestra), as well as in Europe (Orchestre Philharmonique de Strasbourg), and has performed both as a soloist and as member of different chamber music groups in some of the world’s most renowned concert halls – Berlin Philharmonie, Musikverein Vienna, Tonhalle Zürich and Kölner Philharmonie, to name a few.
+Amit has appeared as a soloist with various orchestras in Israel (Israeli Chamber Orchestra, Netanya-Hakibutzim Orchestra, in the Tel Aviv Museum of Art), as well as in Europe (Orchestre Philharmonique de Strasbourg, in the Palais des Musiques et des Congrès), and has performed both as a soloist and as member of different chamber music groups in some of the world’s most prestigious concert halls and venues – Berlin Philharmonie, Musikverein Vienna, Tonhalle Zürich, Bayreuth Festspiele, Charles Bronfman Auditorium (Israel Philharmonic), and the Kölner Philharmonie, to name a few.

-Furthermore, he has played under the baton of Maestri Zubin Mehta, Asher Fisch, Andrés Orozco Estrada, Omer M. Wellber, David Stern, Frederic Chaslin, and more.
+Furthermore, he has played under the batons of Maestri Zubin Mehta, Asher Fisch, Andrés Orozco Estrada, Omer M. Wellber, David Stern, Frederic Chaslin, and more.

-As an active perfomer of New Music, Amit has participated in various projects with composers such as Alvin Lucier, George Aperghis, Vinko Globokar, Brett Dean, Gérman Toro-Pérez and Micha Seidenberg.
+As an active perfomer of New Music, Amit has participated in various projects with renowned composers such as Alvin Lucier, George Aperghis, Vinko Globokar, Brett Dean, Gérman Toro-Pérez, José Maria Sánchez Verdú, Philippe Leroux, Klaus Lang and Micha Seidenberg.

-Amit started his Bachelor studies in the class of Philippe Geiss in the Academy of Music and Dance in Strasbourg, France.
+In 2014, Amit went on to pursue his academic studies in France, and started his Bachelor studies in the class of Philippe Geiss in the Academy of Music and Dance in Strasbourg.